Market Analysts see Joby Aviation Inc [JOBY] gaining to $6. Time to buy?

 JP Morgan have made an estimate for Joby Aviation Inc shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on July 19, 2023.
 While these analysts kept the previous recommendation, Canaccord Genuity raised their target price to Buy.
 The new note on the price target was released on June 09, 2023, representing the official price target for Joby Aviation Inc stock.
 Previously, the target price had yet another drop from $6 to $4, while Deutsche Bank kept a Sell rating on JOBY stock.

-Joby Aviation Inc [JOBY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.33.
-With this latest performance, JOBY shares dropped by -9.96% in over the last four-week period, additionally sinking by -26.48% over the last 6 months – not to mention a rise of 15.25% in the past year of trading.
+Joby Aviation Inc [JOBY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.87.
+With this latest performance, JOBY shares dropped by -6.70% in over the last four-week period, additionally sinking by -15.30% over the last 6 months – not to mention a rise of 26.82% in the past year of trading.

 Joby Aviation Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 23.39 and a Current Ratio set at 23.39.